by Steve Sewall (7/18/19, revised 7/15/23)

 - A team’s ability to cooperate as well as compete with other teams in developing — sometimes on the spot and in real time — best solutions to Chicago’s violence.

-ChicagoWRKS’ rules are structured to earn the same high levels of respect and trust from Chicagoans and City Hall that rule-governed telecasts of Chicago’s beloved sports teams have earn from competing athletes, team owners, sports media and sports fans alike.
+FIXIT rules are designed to earn the same high levels of RESPECT and TRUST from Chicagoans and City Hall that rule-governed telecasts of Chicago’s beloved sports teams earn from competing athletes, team owners, sports media and fans of Chicago’s beloved pro sports teams alike.

-Its rules are modeled on those of sports telecasts: on the three-tier rule structure — of on-field rules and referees, of remote umpiring with instant replays, and of expert play-by-play commentary — that sports telecasts use to earn and maintain the respect and trust of the public.
+In fact, FIXIT rules are modeled on those of sports telecasts: on the three-tier rule structure — on-field rules and referees, instant replay and remote umpires, and expert play-by-play commentary — that sports telecasts have long used and perfected to maintain the respect and trust of the viewing public.

-- Ongoing, issue-centered and outcome-focused, so Chicago can accomplish great things, like making itself safer than New York
+- Ongoing, issue-centered and outcome-focused, so Chicago can accomplish great things, such as making itself safer than New York and Los Angeles.

 - Smart and inclusive to enable Chicagoans to listen to and learn from each other.
 In a political era of mind-numbing, election-time TV attack ads, civic media values and gives voice to the native intelligence of all Chicagoans.